BUILDING THE MODERN DAY SOLDIER | Darrin Henry

 The hulking Challenger 2 tanks sat at the end of the building.
 The coloured bibs of the recruits-in-waiting were already there clambering over the dark green armour.
 These machines are metal monsters.

-A REME Vehicle Mechanic not only repairs Challenger tanks, they are also required to operate and drive the complete range of Army vehicles.
-In a combat environment the REME unit would have their own version of the Challenger 2, capable of fighting but specially adapted to carry out REME work.
+A REME Vehicle Mechanic not only repairs Challenger tanks, they are also required to operate and drive the complete range of British Army vehicles.
+In a combat environment the REME unit would have their own version of the Challenger 2, capable of fighting but specially adapted to carry out REME vehicle recovery work.

 I’m allowed to sit in the tank driver’s seat and right away I’m surprised at how difficult it is to see out.
 It’s definitely not a Nissan X-Trail.
 Or maybe I’m just too short.
 Hmmm.
 Perhaps I wouldn’t make a good tank driver.